-| 6.2.3 Error Termination
+6.2.4 Error Termination

-| During execution, the LLE task continually checks queue 0 to ensure that at least one APU is assigned to the queue.
-If no APU is assigned to gueue 0, LLE goes to end of task after sending the 1 following message to the system console: 1
+During execution, the LLE task continually checks queue 0 to ensure that at least one APU is assigned to the queue.
+If no APU is assigned to queue 0, LLE goes to end of task after sending the following message to the system console:

-NO APU ASSIGNED TO QUEUE-LLE TERMINATES 1
+NO APU ASSIGNED TO QUEUE-LLE TERMINATES

-If execution of the LLE task terminates or is suspended because of an error, MTM immediately discontinues communication with the task and informs the operator of LLE error status by sending a ł message to the system console.
+If execution of the LLE task terminates or is suspended because of an error, MTM immediately discontinues communication with the task and informs the operator of LLE error status by sending a message to the system console.
 MTM then redirects all subtasks on queue 0 to the CPU ready queue.
-Until LLE is reactivated via an LLE control command, all MTM subtasks are started from the CPU 1 ready queue.
-This process is entirely transparent to the MTM ł | terminal user.
+Until LLE is reactivated via an LLE control command, all MTM subtasks are started from the CPU ready queue.
+This process is entirely transparent to the MTM terminal user.